 Danco Island – Activities here may focus on the gentoo penguins nesting on the island, in addition to the Weddell and crabeater seals that can be found nearby.

 Neko Harbor – An epic landscape of mammoth glaciers and endless wind-carved snow.
-Opportunities for Zodiac cruising and kayaking provide you the closest possible view of the ice-crusted alpine peaks.
+Opportunities for Zodiac cruising and kayaking (select departures) provide you the closest possible view of the ice-crusted alpine peaks.

 Paradise Bay – You may be able to take a Zodiac cruise in these sprawling, ice-flecked waters, where you have a good chance of seeing humpback and minke whales.